This article is the final article in a three-part series on starting your Policy Administration System modernization project the right way.

 Many companies don’t even ask about implementation capabilities.
-That can inject risk into your project because, even if you bought the best product, a poor implementation will cause your project to fail.
+That can inject risk into your project because, even if you bought the best insurance software, a poor implementation will cause your project to fail.
 Make sure to ask about the implementation team’s capabilities, expertise and success ratings.
 And, make sure to evaluate a potential vendor’s data migration capabilities and tools in order to mitigate the risks of data loss or corruption during the migration to the new system.

 Ask for concrete examples where possible.
 Probe to uncover unexpected challenges that may have arisen during the client’s project.
 Why did they happen?
 How did the vendor respond?

 These conversations should go beyond mere reference checks.
 They are your best chance to see what has been implemented for real, versus what the vendor says they can do.
 It’s best to confirm vendor claims at this stage before you so that you can be sure of their capabilities before engaging in the more intensive later steps in the selection process.

 This is your chance to validate if the vendors still in the running are good long-term partners who can deliver what you need and eliminate any who don’t live up to their advance billing—before Proof of Concept.